Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 More often, ads fail because the offer is unclear.

-A retreat offer isn’t just: dates, location and price
+A retreat offer is not just:

-It’s the change someone believes is possible by attending.
+It is the change someone believes is possible by attending.

-People respond when they can clearly sense:
+People respond when they can sense:

 • what they will experience